Contrasting UFP Industries (NASDAQ:UFPI) & West Fraser Timber (NYSE:WFG)

 |2.60

-West Fraser Timber presently has a consensus price target of $134.93, indicating a potential upside of 55.88%.
-UFP Industries has a consensus price target of $91.80, indicating a potential upside of 14.69%.
-Given West Fraser Timber’s stronger consensus rating and higher possible upside, analysts clearly believe West Fraser Timber is more favorable than UFP Industries.
+West Fraser Timber presently has a consensus price target of $134.93, suggesting a potential upside of 55.88%.
+UFP Industries has a consensus price target of $91.80, suggesting a potential upside of 14.69%.
+Given West Fraser Timber’s stronger consensus rating and higher probable upside, research analysts plainly believe West Fraser Timber is more favorable than UFP Industries.

 Profitability